NeuromatchAcademy/course-content/tutorials/Schedule/daily_schedules.md

 Pod farewell: This is just a chance for your pod to say goodbye to each other.
 No structure imposed or requirements here!

 ### Professional Development Panels
-*Note that these have been scheduled to be before or after the coursework time for each time slot.
-In some cases, they overlap by 15 - 30 minutes with projects time - please start on projects time late or end early in order to attend these events*

 Course live events: TBD — will update